 Make sure your profile is ready to be seen by recruiters by:

-- Utilising your biography - this is the first thing recruiters will see when looking at your profile, so make it count.
+- Utilising your biography - this is the first thing recruiters see when looking at your profile, so make it count.
 Let them know what type of roles you're looking for and share your current location, as well as your course, key modules, dissertation, work experience, interests, hobbies and key accomplishments - but be selective, as some part-time jobs may not be relevant.

 - Following relevant companies - they'll post company and sector-wide updates, so this is a great way of staying clued up on what's happening in the industry.

 - Looking to people you admire - thanks to the 'Experience' section of LinkedIn profiles, you can see the steps taken by people in the roles you're aspiring to enter.

 As the majority of Facebook's audience logs in for personal use, it may not seem like the obvious place to look for jobs.
-However, with the amount of active users at their fingertips, and its Jobs on Facebook feature, employers are now listing opportunities on their accounts, which users can then apply for with the click of a button.
+However, with the number of active users at their fingertips, employers are now listing opportunities on their accounts.

-To make the application process as smooth as possible, fill out the 'Work and education' section of your profile, adding any notable achievements (such as promotions and travel opportunities) to your 'Life events' timeline.
+In terms of making your own Facebook profile look professional, fill out the 'Work and education' section, adding any notable achievements (such as promotions and travel opportunities) to your 'Life events' timeline.

 Avoid making rude or negative comments about previous employers on your profile, even in jest, and don't share anything that would be deemed unprofessional - whether or not you've applied for a position through Facebook.
 This is because employers often look to candidates' profiles to gauge whether they'll be a suitable fit for the company.

 Find a career on Twitter